francosbenitez/francosbenitez/README.md

 👋 Hi there, I am Franco Sebastián Benítez!
 I am a Frontend Developer passionate about development, design, and psychology.
 I love making things which work well, look good and are easy-to-use for everyone.

-👨‍💻 Throughout my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
-Since then, I have been loving creating software solutions which help people develop a product, an idea, or just a passion.
+👨‍💻 Along my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
+Since then, I have been loving creating software solutions which help people develop a product, an idea, or simply a passion.

 🛠 Currently, my main tech stack revolve around